fluent/fluent-bit-docs/administration/networking.md

 # Networking

 [Fluent Bit](https://fluentbit.io) implements a unified networking interface that's exposed to components like plugins.
-This interface abstracts all the complexity of general I/O and is fully configurable.
+This interface abstracts the complexity of general I/O and is fully configurable.

-A common use case is when a component or plugin needs to connect to a service to send and receive data.
+A common use case is when a component or plugin needs to connect with a service to send and receive data.
 There are many challenges to handle like unresponsive services, networking latency, or any kind of connectivity error.
 The networking interface aims to abstract and simplify the network I/O handling, minimize risks, and optimize